tolokoban/space-adventure/README.md

 Ofcourse, there is a tradeoff to find between speed and code readibility.
 That's why we use modules, but we do all the object creation before the animation loop starts.

+We also use the ToloFrameWork.
+Not because it is the best one around, but only because it is **our** framework ;-) So if the code seems strange to you, just think about [modules in `node.js`](https://nodejs.org/api/modules.html).